 Conflicting headlines about dairy are everywhere.
 From “Five Proven Health Benefits of Milk” to “Six Reasons Why you Should avoid Dairy at all Costs,” it’s hard to get the facts straight these days.
+Essentially everyone just wants an answer to one question: Is dairy bad for you?

 “Dairy can be a source of important nutrients, vitamins and minerals, like protein, vitamin D, and calcium,” says Freshly’s head nutritionist Brooke Scheller, DCN, CNS.
 “However, all of the beneficial nutrients in dairy can also be found in other foods.”